 Gribskov is Denmark’s second largest forest, with outstanding scenery with lakes, bogs, meadows, and hilly grazing land.

 North Sealand has in large part been owned by the crown and has primarily been used by the kings for hunting and grazing of the royal family horses.
-The younger forests areas were often planted to protect against the all-encompassing sand, which previously ravaged Sealand.
+Now they are open for you to explore.

 Explore gardens and parks that contain world-class art, and unique and magical parks that will invigorate all of your senses